 We love the ZX Spectrum.
 Why wouldn’t we?
-It was much more than just a computer: it was a machine that sparked a gaming revolution, neatly housed within its iconic design powered by sheer simplicity.
-The Speccy was, and still is, on a league of its own.
+It was much more than just a computer: it was a machine that sparked a gaming revolution, neatly housed within its iconic design, powered by sheer simplicity.
+The Spectrum was and still is in a league of its own.

-Decades have come and gone and the Speccy is still alive and kicking.
-New games are being launched all the time, the demoscene carries on pushing the hardware limits to the unimaginable, artists keep on creating great 8-bit eyecandy and music with it.
+Decades have come and gone and the Spectrum is still alive and kicking, new games are being launched all the time.
+The demo scene carries on pushing the hardware limits to the unimaginable.
+Artists keep on creating amazing 8-bit eye candy and musicians have been pushing the beeper and humble AY sound chip to even greater heights.
 Alongside this there are thousands of awesome games in the back catalogue to play.

-Meanwhile hardware hackers around the world have expanded the ZX Spectrum to support SD card storage, feature new and better video modes, pack more memory, faster processor… Problem is, these expansions can be difficult to get hold of, and without a standardised Spectrum, no one knows what to support or develop for.
+Meanwhile hardware hackers around the world have expanded the ZX Spectrum to support SD card storage, to feature new and better video modes, pack in more memory, faster processors… The problem is, these expansions can be difficult to get hold of, and without a standardised Spectrum, no one knows what to support or develop for.

-Here is our answer: The Spectrum Next – an updated and enhanced version of the ZX Spectrum totally compatible with the original, featuring the major hardware developments of the past many years packed inside a simple (and beautiful) design by the original designer, Rick Dickinson, inspired by his seminal work at Sinclair Research.
+Here is our answer: The ZX Spectrum Next – an updated and enhanced version of the original ZX Spectrum, compatible with the original, featuring major hardware developments of the past many years packed inside, and a beautiful design created by original Sinclair industrial designer Rick Dickinson and his industrial design partner Phil Candy.

-Spectrum Next is an expanded and updated version of the ZX Spectrum, fully compatible (software and hardware) with the original.
+The Spectrum Next is an expanded and updated version of the ZX Spectrum, fully compatible (hardware and software) with the original.
 You can play any games, demos, use original hardware, you name it.
-And it also runs new software created more recently to make use of expanded hardware, including new graphics modes and faster processor speeds.
+It also runs new software created more recently that takes advantage of expanded hardware, including new graphics modes and higher processor speeds.

 The Spectrum Next is fully implemented with FPGA technology, ensuring it can be upgraded and enhanced while remaining truly compatible with the original hardware by using special memory chips and clever design.
 Here’s what under the hood of the machine: